vivmyc/vivmyc.github.io/WPO/README.md

   - Also in function changePizzaSizes(), pulled dx and newwidth calculation of the for loop since they don't change.

-  - Updated .mover class in style.css is add backface-visibility:hidden
+  - Updated .mover class in style.css to add backface-visibility:hidden
   which creates moving pizza's in their own layers and reduces the amount of painting needed when page is scrolled.